jdbrinton/dalibors-docks/README.md

-# dalibor-display
+# dalibors-docks
 This is a 1 Nixie Tube holder board with 3-channel LED lighting.
-Pretty Simple
+Pretty Simple.

 ## Overview